 About Oxford Big Read

-Since launching in 2013, thousands of students from all over Japan have taken part to create unique and original works about stories written in English.
+Thousands of students have taken part since the competition launched in 2013 to create unique and original posters about stories written in English.

 Taking part is simple.
 Students in participating schools read an eligible book and create a poster based on what they read; and teachers select which posters to enter into the national competition.

-Entries are judged anonymously by a panel of teachers and Oxford University Press staff.
+Entries are judged anonymously by a panel of teachers and the Big Read team at Oxford University Press.
 The results are announced in January with winners and runners up awarded prizes.

 Who can enter

-The competition is open to students in junior high schools and senior high schools in Japan.
+The competition is open to secondary students in Japan.
 There are two age groups - one for Junior High School, and another for High School.

 - Registration open